-The Bridled Sand Perch, Diplectrum rostrum, whose common Spanish name is Serrano Frenado is a member of the Sea Bass or Serranidae Family, known collectively known as “serranos” in Mexico.
-It received its common name from the yellow-orange striping on the face.
+The Bridled Sand Perch, Diplectrum rostrum, whose common Spanish name is Serrano Frenado, is a member of the Sea Bass or Serranidae Family, known collectively known as “Serranos” in Mexico.
+Its common name is derived from the yellow-orange striping on its face.

-The Bridled Sand Perch has a long slender body with an overall tan colored body, white belly, and a head covered with yellow-orange stripes.
-The head has a narrow bony cheek spur (preoperculum) with seven to eleven spines (as pictured below), whose shape is a key to identification.
-They have five to seven dark bars on the side, an indistinct black mid-lateral stripe, two black spots at the base of the symmetrical tail fin, two pink bars under the eye, an eye with a yellow ring, and a grey tail with clear spots.
+The Bridled Sand Perches have long slender bodies with an overall tan color, a white belly, and a head covered with yellow-orange stripes.
+Their head features a narrow bony cheek spur (preoperculum) with seven to eleven spines (pictured below); the shape of their head is a key to identification.
+They have five to seven dark bars on their sides, an indistinct black mid-lateral stripe, two black spots at the base of their symmetrical tail fin, two pink bars and a yellow ring under their eyes, and a gray tail with clear spots.